tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 You won't see chunks of code here, but the Eventful docs include various examples about query string parameters for the endpoints.
 Although these parameters are also defined in their [reference documentation for the search endpoint](http://api.eventful.com/docs/events/search), the tutorial here expands on how to use the parameters in a more friendly, detailed way.

-I like the Eventful tutorial because it shows how documentation that is usually contained in reference material can be pulled out and explained in a more narrative way with examples.
+I like the Eventful tutorial because it shows how documentation that is usually contained in reference material can be pulled out and explained more narratively with examples.
 It shows more of the difference between reference and tutorial information.

 ### Twilio

 {% include course_image.html url="https://www.twilio.com/docs/quickstart" filename="twiliocodesamples" ext_print="png" ext_web="png" alt="Twilio code samples" caption="Twilio code samples" %}

 Twilio's tutorials are probably the most impressive and fully detailed tutorials in the examples here.
 Not only do they walk users through a task from beginning to end, they do so in half a dozen languages.
 The specific code examples have been extracted out into the right-column, while the narrative of the tutorial occupies in the middle column.
-All steps in the tutorial aren't shown at once.
+All the steps in the tutorial aren't shown at once.
 When you reach the end of one step, you click a button to show the next step.
-This might reduce any sense of intimidation users might feel when beginning the tutorial.
+This progressive disclosure of information might reduce any sense of intimidation users might feel when beginning the tutorial.

 Although the middle column is narrow and the right-column larger, actually this middle column just contains narrative text to annotate and explain the code.
 When you click a button in the tutorial, it brings the code on the right in focus and blurs the other code.
 Their implementation is a technical feat that I haven't seen anywhere else.